Straight, or with a Splash of History

 Buffalo Trace Chicken isn't the only Kentucky product that has resulted from a Colonel's secret recipe.
 At Buffalo Trace distillery, north of Frankfort, you'll see a statue of Albert Bacon Blanton.
 The son of Benjamin Blanton, who began making whiskey at this location along the Kentucky River in the late 1860s, Albert started working at the distillery in 1897 at age 16.
 Over the next 55 years, "Colonel Blanton," as he was called (reflecting his membership in the Honorable Order of Kentucky Colonels), guided Buffalo Trace through growth and modernization that made it one of America's leading distilleries.
 And he was one of few in the bourbon industry to bring 19th-century training and knowledge into modern times.

-Town Branch Distillery Alltech's new $9.2 million distillery is right downtown, steps away from Rupp Arena and the Lexington Center.
+Town Branch Distillery.
+This distillery is right downtown, steps away from Rupp Arena and Central Bank Center.
 It is the first distillery to be built in Lexington in nearly 100 years.
-This new Kentucky Bourbon is called Town Branch.
-The distillery is on the campus of Alltech's Lexington Brewing and Distilling Company.
-Tours also include a peek at the brewery that produces Kentucky Ale and Kentucky Bourbon Barrel Ale.
-Tours cost $7 and you'll have a chance to sample four of the eight products produced on site.
-Visitor Center open Monday through Saturday 10 a.m. to 5 p.m. and Sundays noon to 5 p.m.
+The distillery is on the campus of the Lexington Brewing and Distilling Company.
+Alltech's founder and Dr. Pearse Lyons acquired the 200-year-old Lexington Brewing Company in 1999 and resurrected a brewing and distilling tradition that dates back to 1794.
+Tours include a peek at the brewery that produces Kentucky Ale and Kentucky Bourbon Barrel Ale.
+Tours cost $12 and you'll have a chance to sample four of the eight products produced on site.
+Visitor Center open Monday through Saturday 9:30 a.m. to 5:30 p.m. and Sundays 11:30 a.m. to 5:30 p.m.
 Tours are on the hour with the last tour at 4 p.m.
 Call (859) 255-2337.

 A Shot or Two of History